bitchin-ginger/Pneumonia-Classifier/README.md

-## Conclusion & Next Steps
+## Conclusion

+## Coronavirus Edition
-I am currently working with the company Arterys through UCLA's COVID-19 startup accelerator program to develop an open source tool that will identify COVID-19 in chest X-rays to help streamline the diagnostics process for overwhelmed and understaffed communities throughout the world.
-Diagnostics precedent has been set by multiple countries including China, Italy, and the US as the main mode of diagnosis for COVID-19.
+I am currently working with the company Arterys through UCLA's COVID-19 startup accelerator program to develop an open source tool that will identify the SARS-CoV-2 virus in chest X-rays.
+This tool aims to streamline the diagnostics for overwhelmed and understaffed communities throughout the world.

+*The diagnosis of COVID-19 through chest X-rays has been performed in China, Italy, and the US*

 ## Sources:
 [1]: https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(10)61459-6/fulltext